Akash7jain/hubBasics/README.md

 # hubBasics
-Dummy repo for practicing gitHub
+Dummy repo for practicing gitHub.
+Its a dummy design.